If you want an app to start automatically at each start of your android headunit without having to tap the icon each time, it is possible.

 Most of the launchers we have looked at recently have this feature, but there will be more to add to the list as the play store fills with Headunit Launcher apps.

-CarLauncher Pro supports ‘Tasker‘ which can take your automation to the next level.
-The power of Tasker may be more than you need to just start torque pro at boot.
+CarLauncher Pro supports ‘Tasker,’ which can take your automation to the next level.
+The power of Tasker may be more than you need to start torque pro at boot.
 But don’t let that put you off trying the launcher for free.

-AGAMA has the option to load an app at load time and this Android Headunit launcher is also very popular because of its manufacturer logo placement and overall design.
+AGAMA can load an app at load time, and this Android Headunit launcher is also very popular because of its manufacturer logo placement and overall design.
 Also free to try, it can solve the problem of starting extra apps when the headunit loads.
 Check out our AGAMA review here.